Book of Mormon: Methods

-The Book of Mormon as a written text is the transcription of what scholars Grant Hardy and William L. Davis call an "extended oral performance", one which Davis considers "comparable in length and magnitude to the classic oral epics, such as Homer’s Iliad and Odyssey".
-Eyewitnesses said Smith never referred to notes or other documents while dictating, and Smith's followers and those close to him insisted he lacked the writing and narrative skills necessary to consciously produce a text like the Book of Mormon.
+The Book of Mormon as a written text is the transcription of what scholars Grant Hardy and William L. Davis calls an "extended oral performance", considered by Davis to be "comparable in length and magnitude to classic oral epics, such as Homer's Iliad and Odyssey".
+Eyewitnesses said Smith never referred to notes or other documents while dictating, while Smith's followers and those close to him insisted that he lacked the literary and narrative skills necessary to consciously and single-handedly produce a text like the Book of Mormon.
 Some naturalistic interpretations have therefore compared Smith's dictation to automatic writing arising from the subconscious.
 However, Ann Taves considers this description problematic for overemphasizing "lack of control" when historical and comparative study instead suggests Smith "had a highly focused awareness" and "a considerable degree of control over the experience" of dictation.

-Independent scholar William L. Davis posits that after believing he had encountered an angel in 1823, Smith "carefully developed his ideas about the narratives" of the Book of Mormon for several years by making outlines, whether mental or on private notes, until he began dictating in 1828.
-Smith's oral recitations about Nephites to his family could have been an opportunity to work out ideas and practice oratory, and he received some formal education as a lay Methodist exhorter.
-In this interpretation, Smith believed the dictation he produced reflected an ancient history, but he assembled the narrative in his own words.
+Independent scholar William L. Davis posits that Smith, upon his supposed encounter with an angel in 1823, "carefully developed his ideas about the narratives" of the Book of Mormon for several years by making outlines, whether mental or based on private notes, until he began the process of dictation in 1828.
+Smith's oral recitations about Nephites to his family could have been an opportunity to work out ideas and practice oratory.
+Smith had indeed received some formal education as a lay Methodist exhorter.
+In this interpretation, Smith believed the dictation he produced reflected an ancient history, but assembled the narrative in his own words.